kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ## Steps

-1. Register a service with the following specyfication to the desierd Remote Envoronment:
+1. Register a service with the following specification to the desierd Remote Envoronment:
 ```json
 {
   "name": "my-service",